OCD Specialist in Tampa

 Harm OCD

-Sexual Orientation OCD (aka HOCD)
+Sexual Orientation OCD (HOCD)

 Compulsion: Checking for arousal or attraction; reassurance-seeking; testing oneself; avoidance of specific genders.